 Louisville has a robust community of partners and resources to help small businesses start and succeed.
-Click here to download a detailed brochure on Louisville Small Business Resource Ecosystem or below for a translated version.
+Download a detailed brochure on Louisville Small Business Resource Ecosystem or below for a translated version.

 Louisville Metro Department of Economic Development

 Economic Development administers local incentives and the city's METCO loan programs, which assists with start-up capital, working capital, capital improvements to commercial and public properties, and helps low and moderate income individuals start a microbusiness or improve a existing one.
 Businesses can apply for loans from $500 to $100,000.
-Small business owners and entrepreneurs are also encouraged to learn about setting up and growing their business here.
+Learn about setting up and growing a small business.